DES-Network/DES-Chain/README.md

 ## Contributing

-Thank you for your interest in contributing to Quorum!
+Thank you for your interest in contributing to DES Network!

-Quorum is built on open source and we invite you to contribute enhancements.
+DES Network is built on open source and we invite you to contribute enhancements.
 Upon review you will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
-If you have any questions about the contribution process, please feel free to send an email to [quorum_info@jpmorgan.com](mailto:quorum_info@jpmorgan.com).
+If you have any questions about the contribution process, please feel free to send an email to [des_info@block360.org](mailto:des_info@block360.org).

 ## License